-The Modi Government from day one had made their agenda clear that they want foreign companies to manufacture in India if they’re going to enjoy the vast Indian market.
-For the same, the government also launched a Make in India campaign.
+The Narendra Modi Government, from day one, had made their agenda clear that they want foreign companies to manufacture in India if they enjoy the vast Indian market.
+For the same, the Government also launched a Make in India campaign.
 The campaign has picked up momentum, and many small and large companies are setting up their manufacturing facility in the country.

-To promote Make in India and also demotivate the imports, the Government has increased the import duty on phones and its accessories.
-As Apple doesn’t manufacture its devices, it has to pay hefty import fees, which is directly a cost on the customer.
+To promote Make in India and demotivate imports, the Government has increased the import duty on phones and their accessories.
+As Apple doesn’t manufacture its devices, it has to pay hefty import fees, which is directly a cost to the customer.

-GST was recently introduced in India; it didn’t increase the tax rate on mobile phones, but the tax rate on accessories is either 18% or 28%.
-This does not directly affect the price of the iPhone, but a user will consider everything before making a purchase.
-If accessories are costlier, the consumer is likely to pass on the offer of buying the iPhone itself.
+GST was recently introduced in India; it didn’t increase the mobile phone tax rate, but the accessories tax rate is either 18% or 28%.
+It does not directly affect the price of the iPhone, but a user will consider everything before making a purchase.
+If accessories are costlier, the consumer will likely pass on the offer of buying the iPhone.

 Positive thing is that with GST, every Indian state will have close to similar prices, which wasn’t the case earlier.

 Other Android smartphone companies are importing their devices to India, but they are not costlier.
 To explain that, let’s forget the import taxes and focus on the forex losses that generally come to act as currency rates fluctuate.

 Most smartphone companies absorb these losses and don’t pass them on to the customer.
 However, that’s not the case with Apple.
 The Cupertino giant has a strict policy of maintaining the margins.
 INR has depreciated significantly against USD, and its effect is visible in the latest iPhone price.